Unlocking the Secrets of SEO

-How Search Engine Optimization can bring business to your (virtual) door
+How Search Engine Optimization brings customers to you

 For commodities like books or tickets or music, this can lead to a quick sale.
-For considered purchases, where you compete on more than price, it is the prospect’s first research step to create a selection set, e.g., they enter search term ____________ (your category), and then examine three links to sites that seem appealing on page one of search engine results.
-One or more of these websites will be examined to see if it can clearly satisfy the need.
+For considered purchases, where you compete on more than price, it is the prospect’s first research step to create a selection set, e.g., they enter search term ____________ (your category), and then examine three links to sites that seem appealing on the search engine results page (SERP).
+One or more of these websites will be examined to see if it clearly satisfies the need.
+An intrepid, un-satisfied searcher may go on to page two.
+The really persistent, a couple of pages deeper.

-In an ideal world, we can pretend rational decision makers study three to five competitors in a selection set, fill out little charts of benefits with check marks and numerical scores, and add up the results.
+In an ideal world, we can pretend rational decision makers study three to five competitors in a selection set, fill out a little table of benefits with check marks, and add up the results.
 Dream on.
 What really happens here on the planet Earth: the first site that seems like a fit gets clicked on.
 That website gets examined for suitability; if it passes muster, case closed, research stops.
 Being third in most selection sets is worth very little, since two competitors have to fail before you even get examined.
-If you show up 57th on Google?
-You’re toast.
+Even more disastrous?
+If you show up 38th on Google?
+Stick a fork in it.

-Once you get into a selection set, you’ve got a chance.
-A prospect could knock at your virtual front door who is pre-sold, knowledgeable, and eager to buy.
+Once you get into a selection set, you at least have a chance.
+A prospect might knock at your virtual front door who is pre-sold, knowledgeable, and eager to buy.
 If you’re not in that set, the opportunity is lost; the odds that they’ll conduct the initial search again are slim.
-The key questions: Does your visibility help or hurt your chances of getting in that pool of finalists?
+So here are the key questions: Does your visibility help or hurt your chances of getting in that pool of finalists?
 Can people who aren’t specifically looking for you still find you when they’re searching your category?
-Or are you just invisible?
+Or are you invisible?

 Self-Googling Is Nothing To Be Ashamed Of

 What might seem a bit narcissistic in your personal life is just smart business when trying to build a brand.
-Try this little exercise: start searching, not for your company, but for your category.
-(If you make widgets in Weehawken, do searches for "Weehawken widget," "widgets," "low-carb widgets," and so on.)
+Try searching, not for your company, but for your category.
+(If you make widgets in Weehawken, do searches for “Weehawken widget,” “widgets,” “low-carb widgets,” and so on.)
 Where do you appear in the results?
+Where do your competitors appear?
 In the first two results?
 The top ten?
 The top 1000?
 It doesn’t take much insight to realize that the top five results are going to get a lot more clicks than results seventy-five through eighty.
-Is where you are the place where you want to be?
+Are you where you want to be?

 We’ll take that as a No.